 Security leaders who ignore the problem, do the bare minimum, focus only on technology or still rely on old-school training methods leave their organizations vulnerable to a potential attack.
 Additionally, confusing required compliance training as security awareness training leaves major gaps in employee knowledge and ability.
-These two areas of focus should be combined to create a holistic and comprehensive learning program that covers all areas that could negatively expose an organization.
+These two areas of focus should be combined to create a holistic and comprehensive need to know what happens when their phishing emails: are they likely to click the link?